alfredhunt/alfredhunt.github.io/README.md

 ⚽ Outside the realm of software, you'll find me on the soccer field.
 Having been an avid player for many years, I now coach a local club team.
 Soccer has taught me the values of teamwork, resilience, and constant improvement.
 Values that I try to embody and divest to those around me.

-🤝 Whether you're a fellow engineer, a budding programmer, or just here out of curiosity, I hope you find something of interest to you on this page.
+🤝 Whether you're a fellow engineer, a budding programmer, or just here out of curiosity, I hope you find something on this page useful and of interest to you.
+I'm also happy to connect and work with fellow contributors.

 🌟 "Dedicated to self-growth, empowering others, purposeful living."